antzGames/Godot-Universal-Settings-Plugin/README.md

 ### Audio Settings

-The plugin supports setting and saving the volume of 4 audio buses.
-The plugin includes four predefined buses:
+The plugin supports ajusting and saving the volume of up to 4 audio buses.
+The plugin has configured four predefined audio bus names:

 - Master
 - Music
 - SFX
 - Voice

-You can customize which buses appear on the settings screen, with the option to exclude all but the `Master` bus.
+The `Master` bus is mandatory, but if you do not have the remaining audio buses (Music, SFX, Voice) configured in your project, the plugin will automatically not show them in the settings screen.
+There is more information about audio settings and configuring audio buses further down.

 ## Supported Settings by Renderer